RediMindsResearch/IPOSGPT-Publication/eval-queries.md

 ---

-*For more details, please refer to the IPOSGPT project documentation.*
+*For more details, please refer to the IPOSGPT project publications.*